PsCustomObject/PsCustomObject.github.io/_posts/2020-08-05-Active-Directory-Get-Report-Chain.md

 [array]$allUsers = $searcherObject.FindAll()
 ```

-The above is equivalent to the *Get-AdUser* method as, under the hood, PowerShell is using a [DirectorySearcher](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher?view=netcore-3.1) to retrive results for us.
+The above is equivalent to the *Get-AdUser* method as, under the hood, PowerShell is using a [DirectorySearcher](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher?view=netcore-3.1) to retrieve results for us.

-There is much more to this accellerator but I'll leave exploraiton to the reader's curiosity.
+There is much more to this accelerator but I'll leave exploration to the reader's curiosity.
 As a reference here's how the object we've just instantiated looks like

 ```powershell
 CacheResults             : True